Nkawu/coffee-scale-firmware/README.md

 This is a modified version of the amazing project by **Valentin Bersier**, original repo at https://github.com/beeb/coffee-scale-app.
 This repo only contains the firmware for the **ESP32 microcontroller**, go to the original repo for the rest of the software.

+## Documentation
+Refer to the [Wiki](https://github.com/Nkawu/coffee-scale-firmware/wiki) for detailed instructions on how to install this firmware on your scale

 ## Modification details
 For this version of the scale, the 3D printed housing was completely redesigned to fit on a Breville Dual Boiler espresso machine.
 The 3D printable parts are available from [Printables - Bluetooth Espresso Scale ESP32 Feather based](https://www.printables.com/model/213101-bluetooth-espresso-scale-esp32-feather-based)